IIP-Design/iip-static-assets/Commons/HelpPage.md

     * Select the "Download video" icon on the top right of the video preview window.
 There you will see options to download the Video and .SRT files.

 #### Share
+* Search Results
+    * To share your search results, including any filters you've selected, simply copy and share the page URL.
 * Articles
     * Select the "Share article" icon on the top right of the article preview window.
     * To share directly to social media, select the Facebook or Twitter icons.